debrouwere/google-analytics/README.md

 [![Build Status](https://travis-ci.org/debrouwere/google-analytics.svg)](https://travis-ci.org/debrouwere/google-analytics)

 `google-analytics` takes the pain out of working with the Google Analytics reporting APIs.
 It supports both the Core and the Real Time API.
-It is written in Python but there's also a command-line interface.
+It is written in Python but there's also a full-featured command-line interface.

 (The goal is for the command-line interface to have feature parity with the Python interface.
 We're working on it.)